phischu/Android-Twitter-Core-Xamarin/README.md

 - File -> Add -> Existing Project -> Choose this .csproj file.
 - Add a reference in your android project.

+Xamarin Android has to use a jdk with at least version 1.7.

 ### How we got here

 The main reference is [this guide](http://developer.xamarin.com/guides/android/advanced_topics/java_integration_overview/binding_a_java_library_(.jar)/).